PaulK6803/FastFill/README.md

 **License**

-By submitting a pull request, you agree that your contributions will be licensed under the same license as the project (CC BY-NC 4.0).
+By submitting a pull request, you agree that your contributions will be licensed under the same license as the project GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.

 **Code of Conduct**